openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    error
    reference value

-3. If the left-hand operand is a record access expression (see :ref:`Record Indexing Expression`), possibly enclosed in a pair of parentheses, then:
+3. If the left-hand-side operand is a record access expression (see :ref:`Record Indexing Expression`), possibly enclosed in parentheses, then:

    #.
-Object reference subexpression of the left-hand operand is evaluated.
+Object reference subexpression of the left-hand-side operand is evaluated.
       If this evaluation completes abruptly, then so does the assignment expression.
-      In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
+      In that case, the right-hand-side operand and the index subexpression are not evaluated, and the assignment does not occur.
    #.
 If the evaluation completes normally, the index subexpression of the
-      left-hand operand is evaluated.
+      left-hand-side operand is evaluated.
 If this evaluation completes abruptly, then so does the assignment expression.
-      In that case, the right-hand operand is not evaluated, and the assignment does not occur.
+      In that case, the right-hand-side operand is not evaluated, and the assignment does not occur.
    #.
-If the evaluation completes normally, the right-hand operand is evaluated.
+If the evaluation completes normally, the right-hand-side operand is
+      evaluated.
 If this evaluation completes abruptly, then so does the assignment expression.
 In that case, the assignment does not occur.
    #.
 Otherwise, the value of the index subexpression is used as the ``key``.
-      In that case, the right-hand operand is used as the ``value``, and the key-value pair is stored in the record instance.
+      In that case, the right-hand-side operand is used as the ``value``, and the key-value pair is stored in the record instance.

 .. index::
    operand